softwiki/softwiki-desktop/README.md

 [Download links here](https://public-downloads.vyndev.com)

-*Windows will probably prevent you to run it the first time, so it's trust it or build it yourself*
+*Windows will probably prevent you to run it the first time, so it's trust it or build it yourself from source*.

 ## Build from source